 With Treatment

-Veterans Affairs Healthcare System Substance Use Disorders sud is treatment facility located at 5001 North Piedras Street in the 79930 zip code in El Paso, TX that offers medication-assisted treatment for addiction.
-It accepts people with co-occurring substance use and mental disorders, domestic violence victims and adult men into its treatment program.
-Veterans Affairs Healthcare System Substance Use Disorders sud provides buprenorphine detox, relapse prevention from naltrexone and buprenorphine maintenance to adults and young adults.
-Some of the treatment approaches used by Veterans Affairs Healthcare System Substance Use Disorders sud consist of cognitive behavioral therapy, trauma-related counseling and relapse prevention.
+Veterans Affairs Healthcare System Substance Use Disorders sud is treatment facility located at 5001 North Piedras Street in the 79930 zip code in El Paso, TX that offers medication-assisted substance abuse treatment.
+It accepts people with trauma, lesbian, gay, bisexual, or transgender LGBT and court/judicial system clients into its treatment service.
+Veterans Affairs Healthcare System Substance Use Disorders sud provides buprenorphine detox, buprenorphine maintenance and relapse prevention from naltrexone to young adults and adults.
+Some of the treatment approaches used by Veterans Affairs Healthcare System Substance Use Disorders sud consist of motivational interviewing, 12-step facilitation and relapse prevention.

 Address: 5001 North Piedras Street, El Paso, TX 79930